 As mobile operators seek to drive capital and operational efficiency and divest their tower portfolios to focus on their core business, Helios Towers, with its proven operational capabilities, is a perfect partner.

-(4) GSMA Database, accessed December 2023.
-Weighted mobile technology mix based on Q4 site count, pro forma for acquisition in Oman.
+(4) GSMA Database, accessed January 2025.
+Weighted mobile technology mix based on FY 24 site count.